jeroen66124/jeroen66124.github.io/_posts/2023-06-08-zero-config-vpn-remote-access-tailscale.md

 ![1](/assets/public-3/2.jpg)
 _Tailscale using the Subnet Routing feature to expose all internal devices to the VPN_

-> This guide is written with the use of Photon OS (open-source minimalist Linux distro from VMware), but can also be applied to Docker Desktop, Ubuntu Server and all sorts of other docker-compose instances.
-If you want to know how to set up Tailscale, start the guide from the [Set up Tailscale](https://vskills.nl/posts/run-full-bitcoin-node-self-hosting-umbrel-os/#step-2-set-up-ubuntu-server) section.
+> This guide is written with the use of Photon OS (small open-source Linux distro from VMware), but can also be applied to Docker Desktop, Ubuntu Server and all sorts of other environments where Docker is possible.
+If you want to know how to set up Tailscale, start the guide from the [Set up Tailscale](https://vskills.nl/posts/zero-config-vpn-remote-access-tailscale/#step-2-set-up-tailscale) section.
 {: .prompt-tip }

 ## Introduction